Ale32bit/Capy64-docs/docs/Libraries/timer.md

 # Timer

-!!!
-Extension
-	This library is extended: [Timer extensions](/Extensions/timer).

-The Timer library is schedule timers.
+The Timer library is used to schedule timers.

 ## Usage